 The Company has a tremendous volume of customer data that it has gained from years of operating its merchandise leasing and consumer lending businesses.
 The Company has made significant investments in information technology to safeguard the privacy of this data and also to allow the business to analyze this data to make better business decisions.
-The intelligent use of this data and analysis will allow easyfinancial to continually enhance its underwriting practices and credit scoring models to make better lending decisions.
-It will allow easyhome Leasing to better understand the retention patterns of its customers and develop marketing and customer relationship programs that are tailored to each customer's needs while maximizing profitability to the Company.
+The intelligent use of this data allows easyfinancial to continually enhance its underwriting practices and credit scoring models to make better lending decisions.
+It allows easyhome to better understand the retention patterns of its customers and develop marketing and customer relationship programs that are tailored to each customer's needs while maximizing profitability to the Company.